kestrel614/PersoNaLP/litreview/text-personality.md

 Forgas, Joseph P. "On feeling good and being rude: Affective influences on language use and request formulations." *Journal of Personality and Social Psychology* 76.6 (1999): 928.

-# I-B. Other factors : TODO !
+# Discussion: Other factors apart from personality

+>TO-DO!